respiratory-immunology-lab/microbiome-dada2/README.md

 ## Citation

 If you used this repository in a publication, please mention its url.
-Per example:

-**_The implementation of the DADA2 pipeline used to process FASTQ files is available at https://github.com/chuvpne/dada2-pipeline._**

 In addition, you may cite the tools used by this pipeline: